 Having a blue card is important because aside from highlighting your skills and qualifications, it is also a mandatory requirement needed before you enter a worksite.
 Without the card, you won’t be able to perform your plant operations-related tasks.

 The Competent Operator Card is only good for 5 years.
-After such period, the operative must apply for renewal in order for him to continue his duties at the construction site.
+After such a period, the operative must apply for renewal in order for him to continue his duties at the construction site.

 In order to renew the Blue Card, the cardholder must take the Construction Plant Competence Scheme Renewal Test first.
 This is to ensure that the plant’s operators and workers maintain a key knowledge of each plant category or group of categories.